If you are a local student you may be eligible.

 If you’re interested in a hands-on, outdoors career that combines environmental responsibility with giving people joy, you’d love a career in horticulture.
 Melbourne Polytechnic’s Certificate II in Horticulture AHC20416 is a practical qualification that will kickstart your career.
 Australia’s horticulture industry is worth almost $9 billion and continues to have strong growth.
 This course provides skills necessary for employment in the industry, and a solid foundation for future horticultural qualifications.

-Intended as an entry level course, you’ll learn a broad range of knowledge and skills, including plant recognition, pest and weed control, machinery and equipment operation, irrigation systems, construction of retaining walls, aggregate paths, paving and turf maintenance.
+Intended as an entry level course, the Certificate II in Horticulture AHC20416 provides you with a broad range of knowledge and skills, including plant recognition, pest and weed control, machinery and equipment operation, irrigation systems, construction of retaining walls, aggregate paths, paving and turf maintenance.
 You’ll train at our purpose-built facilities, featuring landscape and garden workshops, soils laboratories, computer laboratories, specialised libraries and extensive gardens for true-to-life practical training.
 Melbourne Polytechnic has developed this qualification with industry bodies, Landscaping Victoria and the Nursery and Garden Industry Victoria, to ensure that you graduate with job ready skills meeting strict industry standards.

-Once you’ve successfully completed the Certification II, you might find employment as a worker for landscaping companies, working in the public and private sector.
+Once you’ve successfully completed the Certificate II in Horticulture AHC20416, you might find employment as a worker for landscaping companies, working in the public and private sector.
 You can further your training in horticulture by specialising in Landscape Construction, Parks and Gardens or Sports Turf Management, to broaden your career opportunities.
 You might also work towards a Diploma of Horticulture or Diploma of Applied Horticultural Science.

 A competency based course assessment is based on your ability to achieve unit outcomes.
 The assessment of competencies and methods include demonstration of skills, tests and assignments, folios and log books, oral activities, third party reports.
 At the commencement of each unit, you will be given an outline of what is to be covered in that unit and how the unit will be assessed